 Spice up your mornings with a truly tasty burrito.
 These wraps from Life Made Simple are easy to make and easy to customize for everyone in the fam.
 Did we mention they’re freezer-friendly and great for an on-the-go breakfast?
 Get the recipe here.

-Not only can you prep all the ingredients for this smoothie ahead of time, you can also feel good about those ingredients.
-(Think healthy superfoods: spinach, oranges, pineapple and banana.)
+Not only can you prep all the ingredients for this smoothie ahead of time, but you can also feel good about those ingredients.
+(Think healthy superfoods like spinach, oranges, pineapple and banana.)
 Get the recipe here.

 Looking for a better batter for your pancakes and waffles?
 This recipe from Kristine’s Kitchen Blog uses unsweetened applesauce instead of a ton of butter.
 The result is super tasty and bit healthier than your average pancake, too.
 And your leftovers will freeze beautifully!
 Get the recipe here.

 Here’s the scoop on these pretty-as-a-picture sandwiches from Damn Delicious: they’re filling, delicious and totally microwavable!
-You can also customize them to suit your kids’ fave flavors—but ham and cheese is always a classic.
+You can also customize the fillings to suit your kids’ fave flavors—but ham and cheese are always a classic.
 Get the recipe here.

 Think outside your usual yogurt cup and give this idea, courtesy of Boulder Locavore, a whirl.
 Sporting granola, Greek yogurt and fresh fruit, these breakfast popsicles are a great way to start the day—especially if it’s gonna be a hot one.
 Get refreshed and get the recipe here.